 Scenery on Hwy 37A between Meziadin Junction and Stewart

 Between Meziadin Junction and Stewart there is a turnoff towards the south.
-The road leads to a very pleasant recreation site at Clements Lake that would easily fit small camping units.
-Of course, there are no hook-ups.
-There is also a sign warning of bears.
+The road leads to a very pleasant recreation site at Clements Lake that would easily fit small camping rigs.
+Of course, there are no hook-ups but there is a sign warning of bears.

 Clements Lake Recreation Site just off Hwy 37A - July 2008